South Harz Railway: History

 From 1899 to 1963, Walkenried was a terminus of the metre gauge line of the South Harz Railway Company (Südharz-Eisenbahn-Gesellschaft) to Braunlage.
 In Ellrich, a light railway to Zorge (Kleinbahn-AG Ellrich–Zorge) branched off between 1906 and 1945.

-In Scharzfeld, the former Oder Valley Railway branched off to St. Andreasberg-Silberhütte.
-Passenger services on the last section to Bad Lauterberg were closed on 12 December 2004.
-Later Scharzfeld station was also closed and it was replaced from the timetable change on 11 December 2005 with a new halt called Bad Lauterberg im Harz–Barbis.
+In Scharzfeld, the former Oder Valley Railway branched off to St. Andreasberg.
+Passenger services on the last section to Bad Lauterberg ended on 12 December 2004.
+Later Scharzfeld station was also closed and replaced from the timetable change on 11 December 2005 with a new halt called Bad Lauterberg im Harz–Barbis.
 This is about 1 km to the east and is somewhat closer to the former Bad Lauterberg station than Scharzfeld station was.
 However, the new station is nearly 4.5 kilometers west of the centre of the town.

 Since 1911, the town of Northeim has held so far unsuccessful negotiations with the relevant railway companies to establish a station at the Mühlentor, which would be closer to the pedestrian zone than Northeim station.

 Signalling on the South Harz line will in future use electronic interlockings that are remotely controlled from a centre in Göttingen.

 During World War II work began on the Helme Valley Railway (Helmetalbahn) between Osterhagen and Nordhausen to relieve congestion associated with the establishment of the nearby Mittelbau-Dora concentration camp to the northwest of Nordhausen in 1943.
 The camp was attached to the vast underground Mittelwerk weapons factories for building V-2s and V-1 flying bombs.
 Construction of the Helme Valley Railway began in 1944 and shortly later in 1945 the single-track “valley track” (Talgleis) was opened.
 The second track of the Helme Valley Railway, the "mountain track" (Berggleis), which would have run in the opposite direction, would have run to a point about two kilometres northeast of the junction of the South Harz line and the valley track, first crossing from the north to the south of the South Harz line and then running onto the track of the South Harz line that runs from Osterhagen to Northeim.
 Work was only started on its construction before work came to an end with Germany's loss of the war.